CODAIT/pardata/CONTRIBUTING.md

 We should pin the versions of all Python packages that we are using solely for testing and doc generating for a stable test and doc env (e.g., future incompatibility, regression, etc.).
-We want to pin these because, in this project, We use these packages soly for deployment of our development environment (i.e., running tests and generating docs) and we want stable packages that are used by us for these purposes.
+We want to pin these because, in this project, we use these packages solely for deployment of our development environment (i.e., running tests and generating docs) and we want stable packages that are used by us for these purposes.
 We should let some dependency bot to verify that bumping the versions won't break anything before we actually upgrade any of these dependencies.